ansible-collections/vmware.vmware/README.md

   * Actors:
     * System Admin
   * Description:
-    * A systems administrator can create a new vcenter cluster and ensure services are configured correctly.
+    * A systems administrator can create a new vCenter cluster and ensure services are configured correctly.
   * Flow:
-    * `vmware.vmware.cluster` - Create a new cluster if its missing
+    * `vmware.vmware.cluster` - Create a new cluster if it's missing
-    * `vmware.vmware.cluster_drs` - Configur cluster DRS settings to ensure correct state
+    * `vmware.vmware.cluster_drs` - Configure cluster DRS settings to ensure correct state
-    * `vmware.vmware.cluster_vcls` - Configur cluster vCLS settings to ensure correct state
+    * `vmware.vmware.cluster_vcls` - Configure cluster vCLS settings to ensure correct state

 * Use Case Name: Gather Information About Resources
   * Actors: